 To see how the Citi® Diamond Preferred® Card stacks up to its competition, we compared it to the Chase Slate® card.
 In the following chart, you can see how each card’s benefits compare.

 As you can see, both cards offer long 0% intro APR offers with no annual fee.
 The biggest difference is in the balance transfer fee – and the length of the introductory offer.
-Where the Citi card offers a full 18 months at 0% intro APR but charges a balance transfer fee, the Chase card offers only 15 months at 0% intro APR but waives the balance transfer fee for the first 60 days of account opening.
+Where the Citi card offers a full 0% for 18 months but charges a balance transfer fee, the Chase card offers only 15 months at 0% intro APR but waives the balance transfer fee for the first 60 days of account opening.
 After that, the fee for future transactions is 5% of the amount transferred with a minimum of $5.

 Please note: The Chase Slate® offer is currently unavailable through this site.

-Best Strategy with the Citi® Diamond Preferred® Card: Pay Down Your Debt in 18 months
+Best Strategy with the Citi® Diamond Preferred® Card: Pay Down Your Debt with 0% for 18 months

 The best way to do this is to figure out your total debt and divide it by 18 months, then look for areas in your budget to cut so you can afford to make a larger monthly payment.
 If you’ve been paying less each month toward your debts until now, find a way to boost your payment.
 Check out our post How to Create a Bare Bones Budget for ideas on freeing up some extra cash in your budget.
 And remember: This whole plan hinges on you not adding to your balance.